-Coronavirus: Riverside County Sheriff's Deputy David Werksman dies from COVID-19, department's second virus-related death
+Coronavirus: Riverside County sheriff's Deputy David Werksman dies from COVID-19, department's second virus-related death

 How contagious is the coronavirus?

 According to the Riverside Sheriffs' Association, Werksman began his career with the department in April 1998.
-He worked assignments at the Robert Presley Detention Center, Jurupa Valley Station, Hazardous Device Team, Lake Elsinore Station, and was most recently assigned to sheriff's administration.
+He worked assignments at the Robert Presley Detention Center, Jurupa Valley Station, Hazardous Device Team and Lake Elsinore Station, and was most recently assigned to sheriff's administration.

 Werksman is survived by his wife and three children.

-The sheriff's department is expected to release additional details about Werksman's death at a later time.
+At an afternoon press conference, Sheriff Chad Bianco said Werksman's mother had recently passed away and the deputy may have contracted the novel coronavirus while making funeral arrangements.

+The sheriff criticized elected officials and the media for what he said was an inadequate job of informing the public about the seriousness of COVID-19.
+He implored the public to heed stay-at-home orders and guidelines from health officials.

-Deputy Terrell Young, a 15-year veteran of the department, was its first to succumb to COVID-19, authorities said Thursday.
+Deputy Terrell Young, a 15-year veteran, was the department's first to succumb to COVID-19, authorities said Thursday.
 He is survived by his wife and four children.

+Bianco said Young and Werksman did not work together and did not have contact with each other before their deaths.

 RELATED: Coronavirus: Riverside County sheriff's Deputy Terrell Young dies from COVID-19